Morriz/itsUP/README.md

 1. Edit `db.yaml` and add your service(s), which now need  `domain`, `svc` and `passthrough: true`.
 2. Run `bin/apply.py` to roll out the changes.

-### API (optional)
+### Api & OpenApi spec

-You can run an API to allow openapi compatible clients to do management on this stack (ChatGPT works wonders).
+The API allows openapi compatible clients to do management on this stack (ChatGPT works wonders).

-Start the API with `bin/start-api.sh`.
 Generate the spec with `api/extract-openapi.py`.

 All endpoints do auth and expect an incoming Bearer token to be set to `.env/API_KEY`.